RoboUlbricht/mysql-functions/README.md

     });
 ```
 ### Function: commitTransaction
-Begin the transaction.
+Commit the transaction.

 ### Function: rollbackTransaction
-Begin the transaction.
+Rollback the transaction.